 Pilanesberg offers over 200 km of roads for guided or self-drive game viewing.
 On our tour you enjoy an extensive game drive conducted by an experienced and knowledgeable tour guide who will answer all your questions about the fascinating wildlife and environment.
 Bring your camera to have a permanent record of all the wild animals and the spectacular landscape this National Park has to offer.

-After collecting you form your hotel or residence in Johannesburg between 06:00 – 06:30, we travel to the Pilanesberg Nature reserve.
+After collecting you from your hotel or residence in Johannesburg between 05:30 – 06:30, we travel to the Pilanesberg Nature reserve.

 On arrival your guide will take you on an exciting morning open 4x4 safari vehicle safari drive in search of the Animals that inhabit the National Park.
 Our guides are knowledgeable and will give you in depth information on the animal you are viewing and try their out-most to find the members of the Big 5.